vargas88hugo/holbertonschool-zero_day/README.md

 # My first project in Holberton School
-This project is focused in the usage of linux, virtual machines, git/github and terminal IDE's.
+This project is focused in the usage of linux, virtual machines, git/github and terminal Editors.
 | Project | Description |
 |---------|-------------|
 | [`0x00-vagrant`](https://github.com/vargas88hugo/holbertonschool-zero_day/tree/master/0x00-vagrant) | How to use a virtual machine with vagrant and basics of bash, git and github |